Public Health Economist

-Nico is an Assistant Professor at LSHTM.
+Nico is an Honorary Assistant Professor at LSHTM.
 His research interests are in the contextual and socio-environmental determinants of health, particularly diet and physical activity, and in the application of novel statistical methods.
 In his current project, Nico uses large disaggregated household food and beverage expenditure data to analyse the influence of policy and industry-led changes in food systems on household food and beverage consumption.
 He received his PhD in social epidemiology from LSHTM in 2018.
-Since May 2020, Nico also works for the Belgian Scientific Institute of Public Health (Sciensano), where he leads the National Food Consumption Survey.
+Since May 2020, Nico works for the Belgian Scientific Institute of Public Health (Sciensano), where he leads the National Food Consumption Survey.